djekra/pandasklar/README.md

 ## Install
 `pip install pandasklar`

+## Create DataFrames Easily
+* `dataframe`: Converts multidimensional objects into dataframes.
+Dictionaries and Tuples are interpreted column-wise, Lists and Counters by rows.

 ## Create Random Data for Testing
 * `random_series`: Returns a series of random data of several types, including names, random walks with perlin-noise and errorprone series to test your functions.
 * `decorate`: Decorates a series with specials (e.g. NaNs)